IuliiaKonovalova/e-commerce/FEATURES.md

   - Price options;

-  - Stock numbers with colorful background to make sure the stock is in noticed:
+  - Stock numbers with a colorful background to make sure the stock is noticed:

-Page navigation if there more than one page.
+Page navigation if there is more than one page.

 ### Unit Page: